Bi-directional Digital Twin and Edge Computing in the Metaverse: Introduction

 \section{Introduction}

-In recent years, leading technology companies such as Facebook and Microsoft have highlighted the convenience and importance of novel applications in the Metaverse.
 The Metaverse is an extended reality (XR) that blends the physical world with the virtual world.
-As one of the most important components in the Metaverse, the digital twin (DT) is the digital replica that covers the life cycle of their physical counterparts, i.e., physical twin (PT), such as a physical object, process, or system.
-This involves constant data flow between the twins (DT and PT)~\cite{ladj2021knowledge}.
+In recent years, leading technology companies such as Facebook and Microsoft have highlighted the convenience and importance of novel scenarios in the Metaverse.
+As one of the most important components in the Metaverse, the digital twin (DT) is the digital replica that covers the life cycle of their physical counterparts, i.e., physical twin (PT), such as a physical object, process, or system~\cite{ladj2021knowledge}.
 With the explosive deployment of the internet of things (IoT) and the maturity of communication technologies, physical data can be collected in real-time to create DTs in the virtual world.
-DT creation requires computing power at the edge of the network, physically closer to the data source (PT).
-Multi-access edge computing (MEC) ensures low latency in processing the data and maintaining the DTs.
-With real-time data collection from the physical object, DT can forecast its PT's performance through a trained machine learning (ML) model.
-Likewise, the MEC ecosystem can be managed and troubleshot to deliver high-quality services to the end users using a digital twin called DT-assisted edge computing (DTEC).
-This results in a bidirectional reliance between the DT and the MEC system.
+DT creation requires multi-access edge computing (MEC) that is physically closer to the data source (PT) to further reduce the unnecessary cloud traffic and ensures low latency in processing the data and maintaining the DTs. \jiadong{The International Organization for Standardization (ISO) formed a working group named ISO/IEC JTC 1/SC 41/WG6 to focus on DT standardization.
+The group is proposing a draft for a potential standard called ISO/IEC AWI 30173 Digital twin – Concepts and terminology\cite{iso_digitaltwin}.
+The core concept of the DT, however, has not reached a consensus and will be further clarified.}

-In this paper, we provide an overview of the digital components in the Metaverse and discuss three real-world applications.
-After discussing the creation of bi-directional DT and DT-assisted edge computing, we highlight some potential challenges and provide research directions to address them.
+The implementation of DT helps in evaluating decisions without the need for physical testing\cite{corrado2022combining}.
+Likewise, the MEC ecosystem can be managed and troubleshot to deliver high-quality services to the end users using DT-assisted edge computing (DTEC).
+This results in a bidirectional reliance between DT and the MEC system.
+In this paper, we provide an overview of the digital components in the Metaverse.
+After discussing the creation of DT and DTEC, we highlight some potential challenges and provide research directions to address them.
+This research pledges to answer the following two research questions (RQs):